Odin-SMR/hermod/Documentation/odin.hermod.rst

 chosen after one of the sons of Odin - Hermod known for his speed.

-The Hermod processing system can be seen as a set of scripts that glues Qsmr's calculations and its results into the database.
-Hermod also uses those result to find out what data is missing or what can be calculated for the moment ie. all prerequisites for starting Qsmr calculations are resolved.
+The Hermod processing system can be seen as a set of scripts that glues Qsmr's calculations and results into the database.
+Hermod also uses those results to find out what data is missing or what can be calculated for the moment i.e. all prerequisites for starting Qsmr calculations are resolved.
 Hermod also serves other automated systems like IASCO model with data.